JasonMinhas/DataAnalysis/README.md

 # Journey to Becoming a Data Scientist
 ## About me:

-My name is Jason Minhas and I'm currently working as a Business Analyst at a media advetising agency but more important I am an aspiring data scientist.
-After graduating with a Bachelors in Business Administration I've made the realization on powerful data science and analysis can be in making better-informed decisions.
+My name is Jason Minhas and I'm currently working as a Business Analyst at a media advetising agency but more importantly I am an aspiring data scientist.
+After graduating with a Bachelors in Business Administration I've made the realization of how powerful data science can be in making better-informed decisions.
 In this repository you will find my Data Science projects.

 Feel free to contact me, make suggestions or propose new projects.